 I am a mature student on the first year of a joint Economics and Legal Studies degree.
 My interest in APEG comes from having watched the economic crisis unfold in Aberdeen, I feel there is a lot of work to be done to challenge our current understanding of how the world works.

-I am a third-year student of Economics and International Relations.
+I am a fourth-year student of Economics and International Relations.
 Throughout my first two years I have been missing a forum for non-prescribed discussion of the concepts I have encountered, questioned or disregarded during my courses.
 To me, APEG represents a medium that facilitates this discussion, helps overcome detachments in the University milieu, and brings together a group of keen individuals to share and debate ideas freely.

 Group Relations Officer